methodfive/polkadex-integration-api/docs/CoinGecko.md

-<p>This document outlines the Polkadex API endpoint details available for DEX integration.</p>
+<p>This document outlines the Polkadex integration API endpoint details.</p>

 # Table of contents